b3nn0/ogn2dump1090/README.md

 # ogn2readsb (aka. ogn2dump1090)
-simple Python tool to inject Open Glider Network Traffic (from an existing local OGN decoder instance) into an existing readsb ADSB decoder instance for display on a unified tar1090 map.
-OGN traffic will be displayed as **other** traffic in combination with ADSB traffic, using the **readsb tar1090 webinterface** (e.g. https://yourRaspberryPi.local/tar1090/)
+- simple Python tool to inject Open Glider Network Traffic (from an existing local OGN decoder instance) into an existing readsb ADS-B decoder instance for display on a unified **tar1090** map
+- furthermore online aggregated traffic from OGN will also be injected for a reasonably selected radius around a given location
+- OGN traffic will be displayed as **other** traffic alongside with ADS-B traffic, using the **readsb tar1090 webinterface** (e.g. https://yourRaspberryPi.local/tar1090/)

-Any combination of these is possible, see `config.py`:
+any combination of the following modes is possible, for more details see `config.py`:
 - Read data from ogn-decode telnet port 50001
 - Pretend to be an APRS Server and have a locally running ogn-decode connect to it
 - Connect to a remote APRS server and subscribe to data from it

-If ogn2readsb acts as a local APRS Server AND upstream APRS client in parallel, it will automatically act as a proxy and forward locally received data to upstream.
+If ogn2readsb acts as a local APRS Server AND upstream APRS client in parallel, it will automatically act as an APRS proxy and forward locally received data to OGN upstream.

 ### prerequisites
 - running rtlsdr-ogn instance (e.g. based on https://github.com/VirusPilot/ogn-pi34)